-The ORA System with VerifEye Technology allows surgeons to evaluate refractive findings, refine intraocular lens power and alignment in real time, providing the best possible refractive outcomes to your cataract surgery.
+The ORATM System with VerifEye+TM Technology allows surgeons to evaluate refractive findings, refine intraocular lens power and alignment in real time, providing the best possible refractive outcomes to your cataract surgery.

-Recent enhancements to this exciting new technology include precise, on-demand information, resulting in more accurate, predictable results.
+Recent enhancements to this exciting new technology include real time information, resulting in more accurate and predictable results.